ove/ove-apps/packages/ove-app-charts/README.md

 }
 ```

 The `url` property points to a URL of a [Vega-Embed specification](https://vega.github.io/vega/docs/#specification).
 Alternatively, the specification be embedded in the state using a `spec` property.
+The optional `options` property can be used to specify the `width` and `height` of a chart.

 ## Launching the App